stephanniec/stepholio/_posts/2017-06-09-Line-Follow-Car.markdown

 description:
 ---
 <center><h3>Overview</h3></center>
 The Line Following Robot was built for the 2017 Tech Cup at Northwestern.
-To compete, student participants were required to write an Android application which parses data streamed from a phone camera to locate the racetrack and modulate the velocity of two wheels for steering.
-All car frames were fabricated using laser cut acrylic and 3D printed PLA components and limited to a 12" wide by 12" high space.

-USB communication was used to send information from the phone to a PIC32 PCB board.
+It uses an Android application coupled with a custom PIC32 PCB to steer a differential drive vehicle around a gray racetrack.
+Information is transfered between the application and the microcontroller via USB communication.
+Aside from sending velocity commands, the phone also provides power to two N20 brushed DC gearhead motors.

 <center><h3>The Map</h3></center>
 <img class="img-responsive" src="img/portfolio/6/techcup2017.png" width="600">
+This is the course that the robots competed on.
+Although it is not shown, a 12" wide x 12" tall plywood gate served as the start and finish point on the map.

 <center><h3>Motor Control</h3></center>
 <div class="row">
   <div class="col-lg-2 col-md-1">
   </div>